 - One more possible way when a groom and a bride go to the altar together.

 3. Guests seating.
-When planning seating, it is necessary to keep in mind relations between people.
+When planning guest seating chart, it is necessary to keep in mind relations between people.

 4. Toasts delivering.
 Bride’s parents are the first ones who pronounce toasts.
 Then, comes the turn of groom’s parents.